tripheo0412/jamstack-typescript-boilerplate/README.md

 1.  **`/circleci`**: This directory contains CircleCI configuration file.
 Note that there are 2 types of job: build (for every push to any branch beside master) and release (for master branch - production deployment).

+2.  **`.storybook/`**: This directory contains all the configuration files for Storybook.

-2.  **`/config`**: This directory contains all the configuration files for Jest testing.
+3.  **`/config`**: This directory contains all the configuration files for Jest testing.

-3.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.
+4.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.

-4.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.
+5.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.

-5.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.
+6.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

-6.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
+7.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
 Prettier is a tool to help keep the formatting of your code consistent.

-7.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
+8.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.

-8.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
+9.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.org/docs/gatsby-config/) for more detail).

-9.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
+10. **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

-10. **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.org/docs/ssr-apis/) (if any).
+11. **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.org/docs/ssr-apis/) (if any).
 These allow customization of default Gatsby settings affecting server-side rendering.

-11. **`jest-preprocess.js`**: This file contains babel options to build gatsby project for Jest testing
+12. **`jest-preprocess.js`**: This file contains babel options to build gatsby project for Jest testing

-12. **`jest.config.js`**: This file contains all of Jest configurations.
+13. **`jest.config.js`**: This file contains all of Jest configurations.

-13. **`LICENSE`**: This boilerplate is licensed under the MIT license.
+14. **`LICENSE`**: This boilerplate is licensed under the MIT license.

-14. **`loadershim.js`**: This files contains loader setting for Jest.
+15. **`loadershim.js`**: This files contains loader setting for Jest.

-15. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+16. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

-16. **`README.md`**: A text file containing useful reference information about your project.
+17. **`README.md`**: A text file containing useful reference information about your project.

-17. **`tsconfig.json`**: This file contains all of typescript configurations for type checking.
+18. **`tsconfig.json`**: This file contains all of typescript configurations for type checking.

-18. **`tslint.json`**: This file contains all of typescript linting configurations, integrating with prettier.
+19. **`tslint.json`**: This file contains all of typescript linting configurations, integrating with prettier.

-19. **`yarn.lock/package-lock.json`** (See `package.json` below, first).
+20. **`yarn.lock/package-lock.json`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

 ## **🏎 Core technologies**